hy-ppc/hy-ppc.github.io/README.md

 ./grading test
 ```

-then you can add the `--remote` flag to instead run the command remotely.
+then you can add the `--remote` flag to run the command remotely instead.

 ```
 ./grading test --remote